OpenClassrooms-Student-Center/alumnis/content/students/melissa.md

 # First name or full name
 name: Melissa
-date: 2019-08-01 08:30
+date: 2019-08-01 10:02

 # One line.
 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.
-objective: Me reconvertir professionnellement en quittant le droit pour l'informatique.
+objective: Me reconvertir professionnellement au développement d'application iOS.
 short_description: J'aime les abeilles, le soleil et la mer.
-J'apprends à coder pour quitter les codes papiers (droit) au profit du code (informatique).
+J'apprends à coder pour quitter les codes papiers (droit) pour le code (informatique).

 # don't touch that
 template: students